 Treatment of Luxating Patellas in Dogs

-Depending on the severity of the patella luxation, your veterinarian may recommend that surgery be performed to deepen the groove that the patella sits in.
-This will keep the patella where it should be in the knee and prevent it from slipping in and out of the bone groove.
-Since this is a major procedure, if the patella luxation is only a grade one, surgery may not be discussed or recommended right away.
-If a dog with patella luxation is showing signs of pain, has developed the luxation due to knee trauma, or is unable to walk, then surgery will be needed to correct the problem.
+Depending on the severity of the patella luxation, your veterinarian may recommend that surgery be performed to hold the patella in its appropriate location.
+There are several different surgical procedures that can accomplish this with the best option depending on the specifics of the dog's case.
+Since knee surgeries are major procedures, if the patella luxation is only a grade one or even a mild grade two, surgery may not be discussed or recommended right away.
+If a dog with patella luxation is showing signs of pain, has developed the luxation due to knee trauma, or has difficult walking, then surgery will be needed to correct the problem.

 While there is no way other than surgery to correct a patella luxation, you can support your dog's knee health through the use of joint supplements.
-Supplements can help keep the cartilage stay healthy and decrease inflammation in the joints, so even if a dog only has a grade one patella luxation; it's a good idea to do what you can to help support their knees.
+Supplements can help the cartilage stay healthy and decrease inflammation in the joints, so even if a dog only has a grade one patella luxation; it's a good idea to do what you can to help support their knees.
+Pain relief and other treatments may also be necessary.

 How to Prevent Luxating Patellas in Dogs